+&lt;sup>38 Updated per advisement letter filed with SEC on January 30, 2014 and includes update for the year ended December 31, 2013.
 With updated information regarding the length of service of the Committee Members brought about by their re-appointment during the Organizational Meeting held on May 8, 2014, as disclosed in the SEC Form 17-C filed with SEC on May 9, 2014.

-Updated per advisement letter filed with SEC on January 6, 2015.
+Updated per advisement letter filed with SEC on January 6, 2014.

-&lt;sup>45 Elected during the Regular Board Meeting held on November 6, 2014 vice Justice Angelina S. Gutierrez (Ret.) who resigned effective October 8, 2014.
+Elected during the Regular Board Meeting held on November 6, 2014 vice Justice Angelina S. Gutierrez 9Ret.) who resigned effective October 8, 2014.
 The resignation of Justice Gutierrez (Ret.) and the election of Justice Villaruz, Jr. (Ret.
 Were disclosed in separate SEC Form 17-C filed with SEC on October 17, 2014 and November 6, 2014, respectively.